 North Carolina’s other two retail sportsbooks are located in the western part of the state and closer to the Tennessee state line, which Tar Heel State sports bettors often cross to make mobile wagers with commercial sportsbooks such as DraftKings and FanDuel.

 What to Expect at Two Kings Casino

-It didn’t take long to notice the first difference between Two Kings Casino and say, established sportsbooks in Las Vegas.
+It didn’t take long to notice the first difference between the Catawba Two Kings Casino and, say, established sportsbooks in Las Vegas.

 You’ll be asked to show identification upon entering.
 Huh?
 We asked the reason for that and a friendly security guard replied that she was checking for proof of age (even from this bald middle-aged man) and fake IDs, but Two Kings Casino also wanted a head count.
 Happy to oblige.

 Once inside, proceed about halfway through the temporary one-level complex, and you’ll find the sportsbook on your right-hand side.

 We use the term sportsbook loosely here and not at all in a literal sense, but the new facility does offer 30 sports betting kiosks.
 The kiosks are available for betting 24/7, too, which should help drive even more traffic during the first week of NFL action.

 Residents in neighboring South Carolina currently have no legal options to bet on sports.
 I’m painfully aware of this residing in nearby Tega Cay, S.C., a suburb just south of Charlotte.

 “We also anticipate that a new audience in the Charlotte region and beyond will discover the casino as they come to wager on their favorite teams,” Catawba Nation Gaming Authority Vice President Trent Troxel said.